Viannez/Project1_WarehouseManagement/README.md

   - Delete product inventory from that specific warehouse.
   - Go to view individual products' details with door button
 - View individual product details with magnifying glass button, routed '/product/{id}'
-  - Update product details with pen button.
+  - Update product details with pen button, includes drop down for size category selection
   - View what warehouses the product is in and the stock in each warehouse.
   - Delete product inventory from that specific warehouse.
   - Go to view individual warehouses' details with door button

-update all properties of warehouse and product, as well as product inventory stock for each warehouse.

 ## How to Run:
 - Clone repository